-As part of its overall exploration program at Gold Springs, the Company continued its metallurgical testing program during Q1 2015.
+As part of its overall exploration program at Gold Springs, the Company continued its metallurgical testing program during Q2 2015.
 Six mini-column (2 feet high) tests have been completed on six different ore types from Grey Eagle and Jumbo.
 These tests included reagent variations to enhance silver extraction.
-The final report on these tests is expected in the next few weeks.
-Additional metallurgical testing has also been started which will lead to grain size selection for nine 2-metre high column tests.
+The metallurgical report received from these tests indicates that using a simple average, gold recoveries for the Grey Eagle and Jumbo areas were 77% and 68%, respectively.
+This does not take into account weighting of the recovery by proportion of rock type.
+Globally the recovery averaged 73% for gold.
+Silver recovery averaged 16% and 47% for Grey Eagle and Jumbo, respectively.
+The cause for the lower silver recovery experienced for Grey Eagle is unknown at this time.
+Additional metallurgical testing has also been started which will lead to grain size selection for large-column tests.
 These additional tests known as "bucket" tests have been carried out on nine ore types at four different grain sizes with the largest being one inch.
-Final results from these tests are expected in a few weeks.
-These results will then be used to choose the grain size to be used for each of the nine column tests.
+The final results and analysis from these tests have not yet been received.
+These results will then be used to choose the grain size for each of the column tests.
 These column tests will use similar sized material to that which would be used in a "heap leach" mine.

 The Company completed a short core drilling program in November 2014 to obtain additional materials for metallurgical testing, as well as geotechnical analysis, geochemistry and geology.
-2 core holes were drilled at each the Jumbo and Grey Eagle resource areas providing material from all of the different mineralization types in both areas.
-This material is being utilized in bucket and full sized (2-metre high) column tests.
+2 core holes were drilled at each the Jumbo and Grey Eagle resource areas providing material from all of the different ore types in both areas.
+This material is being utilized in bucket and for the full sized (2-metre high) column tests.